 The itinerary can be modified

-with extra rest days along the way or longer days can be split into
+with extra rest days along the way or longer days can sometimes be split into